The Ultimate "The Legend of Zelda: Breath of the Wild" Beginner's Guide!

 Cook Every Time You Come Across a Cooking Spot

-I've gotten in the habit of cooking every time I come across a cooking area in the game (the cooking pot placed over fire).
-You find them in stables, cities/towns, and sometimes in monster infested areas.
-I also find it good practice to cook until all three pages of my food inventory is filled, that way I always have plenty of meals to eat when I'm fighting a tough enemy or boss.
+I've gotten in the habit of cooking every time I come across a cooking area in the game (the cooking pot placed over a fire).
+You find them in stables, cities/towns and sometimes in monster-infested areas.
+I also find it good practice to cook until all three pages of my food inventory are filled, that way I always have plenty of meals to eat when I'm fighting a tough enemy or boss.

 Weapons, Armour and Combat

 Even though exploring the land and cooking delicious dishes is fun, you still have a princess to save.
 These tips will help you prepare to face the Divine Beasts or any monster that comes your way.

 I recommend taking on Divine Beast Vah Ruta (the Elephant beast) first.
 It's the easiest of the four to take on, gives you a pretty good bonus upon completing it, and following the story that leads up to Vah Ruta also rewards you with some good weapons, items and armour.
 I also think the game does a better job of explaining how the beasts work and how to get to them by following this storyline.
 I.e., if you do this beast first, you'll know exactly what to do when it's time to fight the others!

 Bonus: And you get to meet Sidon!
 You'll understand why that's worth mentioning once you meet him. ;)